Tips for effective hand poses and sitting poses.

 - Use a simple prop.
 No one knows what to do with their hands in front of the lens, but everyone knows how to pick up a mug.
 Editorial photographer Nicolle Clemetson says, “Props are like a little crutch.
 It gives them something to fall back on.”

 - Bring a friend.
 Bring in a movement coach to help.
-They can assist in directing poses and hand placement, while keeping track of small details, like out-of-place jewellery.
+They can assist in directing poses and hand placement, while keeping track of small details, like out-of-place jewelry.

 - Set the tone.
 Use your own body language to get what you want from your subject.
 To get your model to straighten their posture, straighten yours.
 “You’ve got to bring the emotion and gestures that you’re trying to create,” says Waltz.